vism2889/ECE_1895_junior_design_team_chi/README.md

 University of Pittsburgh <br>
 Swanson School of Engineering <br>
 Spring 2022 <br>
-### Repository to hold collaborator contributions to Team-Chi's Group Junior Design Project
+### Collaborator contributions to Team-Chi's Group Junior Design Project

+# Navigating Repository:
+There are 3 workspace directories included.
+This is where all the project files and code can be found.<br>
+1. one for arduino files labeled `pitt-traditions-arduino-ws'
+    - directory for the application files: `pitt-traditions`
+    - directory for component testbenches: `component_test_benches`
+    - directory for spoken-command mp3 files: `command_audio_files`
+    - directory that holds the code used to convert audio-samples into program memory: `Arduino MP3`
+3. one for Altium files labeled `pitt-traditions-altium-ws'
+4. one for Fusion360 files labeled `pitt-traditions-fusion360-ws'

 # Important Resources
 [Team Availability](https://www.when2meet.com/?14987485-l46cu)